aecavac/ilogger/README.md

 Helps tracking js logs via ui.
 It is useful if there is no browser console. (like PhoneGap, Cordova hybrid apps)

-Every log kept in a single line for user experience, just scroll to see long logs.
+Every log kept in a single line for user experience, just scroll to see overflowing logs.

 **Prerequisites:** JQuery

-Usage: *see example folder*
+**Usage:** *see example folder*

 ```html
 <link href="dist/ilogger.css" rel="stylesheet">